How to Improve Mobility

 Other specialty in-home equipment includes patient lifts, transfer boards, and adjustable beds.
 Again, a therapist can help recommend what adaptations or equipment would make sense for your situation.

-Together, all of these activities and equipment aids can help ALS patients stay mobile and active, while making the caregiver’s job easier in the process.
+Together, all of these activities and equipment aids can help people with ALS stay mobile and active, while making the caregiver’s job easier in the process.